MissingCore/Music/README.md

 Refer to the [performance section](#performance) of this README.

 > How do I add music to the app?
+Why are my music files not displayed?

 Place your music files in the "Music" folder on your Android device.
 It doesn't matter if you put the tracks directly into the folder or in sub-folders for better organization.

-Look in [@missingcore/audio-metadata](https://github.com/MissingCore/audio-metadata) for supported audio files and metadata formats.
+You can look [here](https://developer.android.com/media/platform/supported-formats#audio-formats) for the list of supported audio files & metadata formats from the Android documentation.

 > The loading screen is permanently displayed after moving some music in the "Music" folder!